microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpc-getshiftworkcloudpcaccessstate.md

 Get the [shiftWorkCloudPcAccessState](../resources/cloudpc.md#shiftworkcloudpcaccessstate-values) of a shift work Cloud PC.
 This API only supports shared-use licenses.
 For more information, see [cloudPcProvisioningPolicy] (../resources/cloudpcprovisioningpolicy.md#cloudpcprovisioningtype-values)
 Shared-use licenses allow three users per license, with one user logged in at a time.
 Callers can get the latest shift work Cloud PC accessState and determine if the shift work Cloud PC is accessible to the user.
-If a web client needs to connect to a shift work Cloud PC, the SharedCloudPcAccessState validates the bookmark scenario.
+If a web client needs to connect to a shift work Cloud PC, the sharedCloudPcAccessState validates the bookmark scenario.
 If sharedCloudPcAccessState is not active/activating/hibernated, the web client shows a "bad bookmark".

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).